Billy Frolick

-William Frolick (born 1959) is an American writer and film director.
+William Frolick is an American screenwriter and film director.

 Biography

 Born and raised in Long Island, New York, Frolick graduated from NYU film school, where he studied under professor (and Martin Scorsese mentor) Haig Manoogian.
 In the eighties, Frolick moved to Los Angeles and worked at various agencies, studios and production companies as a script reader, agency assistant, and development executive.
 When the Writers Guild of America, west went on strike in 1988, his career as a journalist began.

 His first Premiere Magazine story, “Sink or Float,” served as the prototype for the magazine's popular “Life at the Bottom” column.
 Frolick's work has also appeared in The New Yorker, Movieline, TV Guide, The Huffington Post, and the Los Angeles Times, for which he interviewed such personalities as Milton Berle and Richard Pryor.
 He also conducted dozens of videotaped interviews with survivors of the Holocaust for Steven Spielberg’s "Survivors of the Shoah" project.

 Frolick has served as the pseudonymous author of several book-length parodies, including The Philistine Prophecy, Dumpisms, and The Ditches of Edison County, a national bestseller which was translated into Japanese and Italian.
 In 2005, Atria Books, a division of Simon & Schuster, released The Five People You Meet in Hell; the latest, 2013's Downtrodden Abbey, a spoof of the award-winning TV series, is from St. Martin's Press.
 Frolick's 1995 Dutton book What I Really Want to Do is Direct tracked seven film school graduates over three years.
 Academy Award-winning director Steven Soderbergh wrote, “If you are reading my words right now, you need to buy this book.
 Billy Frolick has produced the definitive text on what it's like to make a start in the film business.
 I found it absolutely riveting.”
 And from Publishers Weekly: “Essential reading.”